eflautt/ga-data-science/projects/final-projects/03-exploratory-analysis/readme.md

 In this assignment, you will explore and visualize your initial analysis in order to effectively tell your data's story.
 You'll create an iPython notebook that explores your data mathematically, using a python visualiation package.

-**Goal:** Dataset approval and exploratory analysis writeup, including clean dataframes, stat model, and visualizations.
+**Goal:** Confirm your data and create an exploratory analysis notebook with stat analysis and visualization.

 ---